-Let's discuss some of the components of the Momentum Style Score for WMB that show why this pipeline operator shows promise as a solid momentum pick.
+Let's discuss some of the components of the Momentum Style Score for PD that show why this software developer shows promise as a solid momentum pick.

 A good momentum benchmark for a stock is to look at its short-term price activity, as this can reflect both current interest and if buyers or sellers currently have the upper hand.
 It's also helpful to compare a security to its industry; this can show investors the best companies in a particular area.

-For WMB, shares are up 4.57% over the past week while the Zacks Oil and Gas - Production and Pipelines industry is up 3.28% over the same time period.
-Shares are looking quite well from a longer time frame too, as the monthly price change of 15.32% compares favorably with the industry's 12.69% performance as well.
+For PD, shares are up 10.56% over the past week while the Zacks Internet - Software industry is up 4.3% over the same time period.
+Shares are looking quite well from a longer time frame too, as the monthly price change of 19.88% compares favorably with the industry's 2.08% performance as well.

 While any stock can see a spike in price, it takes a real winner to consistently outperform the market.
-Over the past quarter, shares of Williams Companies, Inc. The have risen 3.5%, and are up 31.8% in the last year.
-In comparison, the S&P 500 has only moved 2.45% and 23.1%, respectively.
+Shares of PagerDuty have increased 16.16% over the past quarter, and have gained 2.65% in the last year.
+On the other hand, the S&P 500 has only moved 5.86% and -7.35%, respectively.

-Investors should also take note of WMB's average 20-day trading volume.
+Investors should also take note of PD's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
-Right now, WMB is averaging 7,461,938 shares for the last 20 days.
+Right now, PD is averaging 1,749,386 shares for the last 20 days.

 Over the past two months, 3 earnings estimates moved higher compared to none lower for the full year.
-These revisions helped boost WMB's consensus estimate, increasing from $1.20 to $1.27 in the past 60 days.
-Looking at the next fiscal year, 3 estimates have moved upwards while there have been no downward revisions in the same time period.
+These revisions helped boost PD's consensus estimate, increasing from $0.19 to $0.46 in the past 60 days.
+Looking at the next fiscal year, 2 estimates have moved upwards while there have been no downward revisions in the same time period.

-Taking into account all of these elements, it should come as no surprise that WMB is a #2 (Buy) stock with a Momentum Score of B. If you've been searching for a fresh pick that's set to rise in the near-term, make sure to keep Williams Companies, Inc. The on your short list.
+Given these factors, it shouldn't be surprising that PD is a #2 (Buy) stock and boasts a Momentum Score of A. If you're looking for a fresh pick that's set to soar in the near-term, make sure to keep PagerDuty on your short list.